 Nobody ever wants to experience domestic violence in a relationship.
 Nor does anyone deserve to live in fear and suffer from unrelenting abuse.
-Those who’ve never experienced domestic violence may scratch their heads over why abuse victims struggle to break free from such a toxic environment.
+Those who’ve never experienced domestic violence may not understand why abuse victims struggle to break free from such a toxic environment.

 Let’s dive into what you should know regarding domestic violence shelters.